i2y/fastserve/README.md

 - 🔄 **Automatic Protobuf Generation:** Automatically creates protobuf files matching the method signatures of your Python objects.
 - ⚙️ **Dynamic Code Generation:** Generates server and client stubs using `grpcio-tools`.
 - ✅ **Pydantic Integration:** Uses `pydantic` for robust type validation and serialization.
+- 📄 **Pprotobuf File Export:** Exports the generated protobuf files for use in other languages.
 - **For gRPC:**
   - 💚 **Health Checking:** Built-in support for gRPC health checks using `grpc_health.v1`.
   - 🔎 **Server Reflection:** Built-in support for gRPC server reflection.